sadafnazir-lab/eb3_webwarlords_Sterilization/README exp 1.md

 **About the Experiment:**

-1. Study the sterilization techniques used for media and glassware&#39;s
+Study the sterilization techniques used for media and glassware&#39;s and create aseptic conditions
-2. Determination of the contamination of various food
-3. Staining the microbes to analyze their structure and prdict their toxicity

 **Target Audience:**